Why abductions in Kenya pose a threat to national security – DW – 12/31/2024

 Implications for national security

-The main here concern is that the current climate, which by all appearances is marked by heavy-handed responses to protests, abductions marred in mystery and a lack of accountability by authorities, could erode trust in government institutions.
+The main concern is that the current climate, which by all appearances is marked by heavy-handed responses to protests, abductions and a lack of accountability by authorities, could erode trust in government institutions.

 "This is very risky in terms of national security.
-It divides people politically, which can lead to the same kind of violence we saw in the 2007/2008 post-election clashes," India warned.
+It divides people politically, which can lead to the same kind of violence we saw in the 2007/2008 post-election clashes," India said.

-India called for the government to uphold the rule of law, which he believes is the only way to restore stability and avoid further escalation.
+He called on the government to uphold the rule of law, which he believes is the only way to restore stability and avoid further escalation.

-In the meantime, the situation in Kenya remains precarious, and many others also fear it could spiral deeper into a state of constant unrest.
+In the meantime, the situation in Kenya remains precarious, and many fear it could spiral deeper into a state of constant unrest.

 Edited by: Sertan Sanderson